-1. Our primary commitment is to learn from each other.
+- 1. Our primary commitment is to learn from each other.
 We will listen to each other and not talk at each other.
-We welcome differences amongst us in backgrounds, skills, interests, and
+We acknowledge and welcome differences amongst us in backgrounds, skills, interests, and values, as well as in proximity to the issues and experiences being discussed.

-- values.
 We realize that it is these very differences that will increase our awareness and understanding through this process. - 2.
-We will trust that people are always doing the best they can. - 3.
+We will trust that people are always doing the best they can.
+We will give each other the benefit of the doubt. - 3.
 Challenge the idea and not the person.
 We debate ideas, not the individual sharing this idea or practice. - 4.
-Each of us will strive to speak our discomfort.
+Step up, Step back.
+Be mindful of your "air time," taking up much more space than others.
+On the same note, empower yourself to speak up when others are dominating the conversation. - 5.
+Lean into discomfort.
+Push yourself to be open to new ideas and experiences even if they initially seem uncomfortable to you.
 When something is bothering you, please practice sharing this with the group.
-Often our emotional reactions offer valuable learning opportunities. - 5.
-Step Up, Step Back.
-Be mindful of taking up much more space than others.
-On the same note, empower yourself to speak up when others are dominating the conversation. - 6.
+Often our emotional reactions offer valuable learning opportunities. - 6.
 Stay engaged.
 When overwhelmed or stressed, it can be tempting to slip away from the class or group while meeting.
 Let us honor one another with focused connection.
-When we catch ourselves disengaging, let us gently refocus on the tasks at hand.
+When we catch ourselves disengaging, let us gently refocus on the tasks at hand. - 7.
+Remember with gratitude that the Spirit of God is in each person in our circles.